Udaipur: City of Lakes..

 Located at the north of Lake Pichola is the Fatehsagar lake, which is an artificial lake and one of the most popular tourist hangout destinations in Udaipur.

-Surrounded by Aravalli Ranges, the panoramic lake looks like an artists sketch.
+Surrounded by Aravalli Ranges, the panoramic lake looks like an artist’s sketch.
 It is an ideal place to enjoy some quite moments with yourself or some romantic moments with your beloved.

 Near to Fatehsagar Lake is the Maharana Pratap Memorial, the life of Maharana has been depicted by paintings.
 The most prominent being a caricature of Maharana Pratap slicing the Mughal officer along with his horse into 2 pieces with a single blow of his sword.
-During the battle of Haldighati Mughal officer had challenged Maharana Pratap for a duel fight.
+During the battle of Haldighati Mughal officer had challenged Maharana Pratap for a dual fight.

 A model of Chittorgarh Fort is also on display, as we were coming from Chittorgarh, we started identifying all the land mark features of the fort once more...